tlack/xacto/README.md

 If value is an object with a 'length' member or a string, returns value.length

 If value is a dictionary, return the number of keys

+### load(resource,callback?,options?)

+Interpret `resource` and retrieve it, calling `callback(err,data)` when done.

+`resource` is generally a filename.
+You can define your own handlers to, say, automatically decode `.json` files when loaded.
+See the *Resources* section below for more.

+This callback style (error as first arg, result as second) is meant to emulate the Node.js built in API.
+The built-in filesystem extension handlers allow you to supply null as `callback` and invoke their synchronous APIs.
+This is handy during server startup and to avoid callback hell when you can spare the performance.

+The meaning of `options` is specific to the resource handler.

+See also the converse of this function: `save(resource,data,callback?)`.

 ### jd(value)